-In 2000 the Freshwater School District completed the modernization of 10 classrooms, the building of a new girls' restroom, the remodeling of three other restrooms, and the retrofit of the office area.
+In 2000 The Freshwater School District completed the modernization of 10 classrooms, the building of a new girls' restroom, the remodeling of three other restrooms, and the retrofit of the office area.
 The modernization gave the school a major "facelift", adding high quality carpets, safety glass windows, new electrical systems and data ports, and inside painting to all 10 classrooms.
 The new student restrooms are beautifully appointed with new fixtures and tile walls and floors.
 The office area gives additional space for the business functions of the District.
-The lighting in the classrooms was retrofitted in 2006.
-The school houses all of its students as well as providing a library, computer lab, meeting room, auditorium/cafeteria, music rooms, and Day Care.
-In September 2005, the new gymnasium was completed and has been a huge asset for the entire school community.
+The lighting in the classrooms was retrofitted in 2009/10.
+The school houses all of its students as well as providing a library, computer lab, meeting room, auditorium/cafeteria, music rooms, and After School Care.
+The new gymnasium was completed and has been a huge asset for the entire school community.

-In 2007/08 we added 196 solar panels that generate up to 70% of the school's electricity needs, and in 2014/2015 we added student lockers.
-Most recently we repaved and restriped our parking lot to improve student safety.
-In addition we have begun replacing our old fluorescent lights with energy efficient LEDs, and will soon begin work installing a new 32k Solar Array to further increase the District's energy savings.
+In 2007/08 we added 196 solar panels that generate approximately 60% of the school's electricity needs.
+During this time we also added two relocatable classrooms, which are utilized as the library and computer lab.
+Most recently we repaved and restriped our parking lot to improve student safety, and have begun replacing failing water and sewer lines.
+In addition we have begun replacing our old fluorescent lights with energy efficient LEDs, and will soon begin work installing a new roof and 32k Solar Array to further increase the District's energy savings.

 In the summer of 2017 Prop 39 allowed us to make further energy saving facility improvements.
-The District was able to utilize Prop 39 funds to install new LED lights in the classrooms and remove a failing, 61-year-old water heater and replace it with a new tankless on-demand water heater in the Kitchen.
+A new 39kW solar array was installed above the Kindergarten wing.
+Additionally, the District was able to utilize Prop 39 funds to procure a new roof above the Kindergarten wing, install new LED lights in the classrooms and remove a failing, 61-year-old water heater and replace it with a new tankless on-demand water heater in the Kitchen.

 In June of 2018, The District passed Measure C, a \$2.1 million dollar General Obligation Bond to modernize and renovate our aging schools.
 This bond measure allowed us to improve our outdated plumbing systems, replace our roofs, and upgrading and upgrade our hardscape and landscape areas in the summer of 2019.